sensel/morph-docs/docs/app.md

     * Stylus Area - A digitizer that includes palm detection and stylus detection so that only a stylus is recognized.
 Please only use with the Art Overlay.
     * Paintbrush Area - A digitizer that draws the first contact applied to the control area.
 Please only use with the Art Overlay.
     * Trackpad Area - A mouse cursor trackpad, like you would find on a laptop.
 Can be used on all Overlays.
 Use higher thresholds and click activations when the overlay control area is thicker.
+    * Windows 10 Trackpad - A mouse cursor trackpad, like you would find on a laptop.
+Can only be found on the No Overlay.

  * Click Activation - A threshold that will determine if you are clicking on the trackpad.
  * Threshold - pressure threshold.
 Lower values make the control require less pressure to register a cursor movement.